Accelerating convolutional neural network by exploiting sparsity on GPUs: Sparse convolution method on GPU

-In order to better understand the proposed method, we design an algorithm procedure with only one-time data transfer to reduce the traffic between CPU and GPU for the CNN forward computing.
-The algorithm procedures are as follows.
+In order to better understand the proposed method, we design an algorithm procedure with only one-time data transfer to reduce off-chip memory traffic (traffic between CPU and GPU, and traffic between global memory and shared memory on GPU) for the CNN forward computing.
+The algorithm procedure is as follows.

 Step 0: Transfer input data (images/feature maps and filters) from CPU to GPU.
 Start GPU kernel.

 Step 1: Load input data from global memory to shared memory and transform the data into the new format.

 Step 2: Perform SpMV for convolution layer.
 One thread computes one convolution result.